Esser50K/90sYouTube/README.md

         type: 'dark',
         // ...
     }
-    // ... add other properties of the new dark theme variation }
+    // ... add other properties of the new dark theme variant }

 export const lightTheme: ThemeOptions = {